 "If we don't find the plane, how are we going to prevent it (from happening again)?
 Are you saying that you are willing to live with the possibility that every time your family or friends take to the skies, the plane might vanish into thin air?" she asks.

-Grace believes that without the continuous push to locate MH370, the government would have given up on the search in the first 2 years.
+Grace believes that without the continuous push to locate MH370, the government would have given up on the search in the first two years.
 While it's undeniable that this is the most bizarre and expensive search in aviation history, finding the plane will set correct precedence and hold governments properly accountable for such incidents.

 "MH370 is not history; it's the future!" she exclaims.

-When asked about how the last six years has been for her and her family, Grace reveals they never moved on: "Of course, life is going on, but we never really moved on.
+When asked about how the last eight years has been for her and her family, Grace reveals they never moved on: "Of course, life is going on, but we never really moved on.
 I count my years in 'plane years'.
 If you ask me when you graduated, I will say 'the year the plane disappeared' and if you ask me when you started working, I will reply 'the year after the plane disappeared'.
 Because for a lot of us, time has stood still since that day."